wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-provision-clusters-v1.md

 	When prompted for a location, select a location where an HDInsight cluster can be provisioned.
 The storage must be in the same location as the HDInsight cluster.
 Currently, only the **China East**, **China North**, **China North**, **West Europe**, **China East**, **China North**, **China North**, and **China East** regions can host HDInsight clusters.

-For information on creating an Azure Storage account by using the Azure Management Portal, see [Create, manage, or delete a storage account](/documentation/articles/storage-create-storage-account).
+For information on creating an Azure Storage account by using the Azure Classic Management Portal, see [Create, manage, or delete a storage account](/documentation/articles/storage-create-storage-account/).

 If you already have a Storage account but do not know the account name and account key, you can use the following commands to retrieve the information: